View Carl Young's Obituary on emissourian.com and share memories

 |

+Carl Edward Young, 72, Union, passed away Wednesday, April 8, 2020, at his son's home in Washington.

+Carl, son of the late Oscar J. Young and wife Jewell, was born July 20, 1947, in St. Clair.
+He was united in marriage to Ramona Young Aug.
+20, 1966, at St. Paul Lutheran Church in Union.
+He received his education from Pacific High School, and later attended East Central College.
+He served in the U.S. Army, from 1966 to 1968, during the Vietnam War.
+Carl, known to many around the community as "Eddie," was a longtime resident of Union, where many knew and loved his caring, genuine love for helping others.
+He was employed by many local businesses, including East Central College, Maverick Tube Corporation, Purschke Oil and Tire Company, and Hall Brothers Lumber Company in Union.
+He was blessed to help the city of Union for over 50 years with his hard work and dedication to the community.
+Carl was a faithful Christian, believing the Lord as his Savior, and attended St. Paul Lutheran Church.
+What meant most to him was time spent with family and friends.
+He loved watching his son coach basketball and his two grandsons play sports.
+He was especially known for his enduring love for his wife, Ramona, who was by his side for 54 years of marriage.

-He is survived by one son, Grant Young and wife Julia, Washington; other relatives and many friends.
+Carl is survived by his only son, Grant Young and wife Julia, Washington; two brothers, David Young, Pacific, and Robert Young, Mankato, Minn.; one sister, Pam Walka, Daytona, Fla.; two grandchildren, Kaner and Ryker Young; nieces; nephews; cousins; other relatives and many friends.

+He was preceded in death by his wife, Ramona Young, Jan.
+14, 2020; his father, Oscar J. Young, Pacific; mother, Ruby Jewell Nappier, Pacific; and brother, Charles Eugene Young, Steelville.

+A graveside service was held privately for family at St. Paul Lutheran Cemetery, Union, Friday, April 10 at 1 p.m.
+A memorial service will be held at St. Paul Lutheran Church, at a later date.